|

 Item #516

-Fiber optic cables can carry significantly more data at a much greater speed than metal cables.
 Fiber optics is the transmission of data via light waves passed through glass threads.
 Most major telephone companies have replaced, or are in the process of replacing, traditional copper telephone lines with fiber optic cables.

 Western Electric engineers started experimenting with fiber optic cable networks in the mid 1970's.
 By 1980 AT&T was manufacturing the "Lightguide" fiber Optic cables at it's Western Electric "Atlanta Works" plant.
 "Lightguide" was AT&T's original name for optical fiber transmission; it was derived from "waveguide", the name for the hollow pipes used to carry microwave signals.

 In 1980, AT&T Corp. sought permission from the U.S. Federal Communications Commission to build a 611-mile fiber optic network connecting major eastern U.S. cities from Cambridge Massachusetts to Washington D.C.
 This Cambridge to Washington system was AT&T's very first fiber-optic route.
 Work on the network began in 1981 and was operational by 1983.
 The technology was initially designated as type FT3 and had a capacity of 45 Mb/sec, but by 1984 had been upgraded to FT3C, carrying 90 Mb/sec.
-By 1984, fiber cables in the United States had reached 250,000 miles.
+By 1984, the amount of fiber optic cables installed in the United States had reached 250,000 miles.

 From the original maker of these advertising pieces: